IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 34.4.1.2 Terminology

-This profile uses the terms defined by The OAuth 2.0 Authorization Framework [RFC6749].

-This specification uses the terms "access token", "refresh token", "authorization server", "resource server", "authorization request", "authorization response", "grant type", "access token request", "access token response", and "client" defined by the OAuth 2.0 Authorization Framework [RFC6749].
+This profile uses the terms "access token", "refresh token", "authorization server", "resource server", "authorization endpoint", "authorization request", "authorization response", "token endpoint", "grant type", "access token request", and "access token response" as defined by The OAuth 2.0 Authorization Framework [RFC 6749].

-As in the OAuth 2.0 Authorization Framework this profile distinguishes confidential clients and public clients as follows:
+As in the OAuth 2.1 Authorization Framework [OAuth 2.1] this profile distinguishes confidential clients and public clients as follows:

 -  *confidential client* - a client which stores the client authentication data (e.g., client\_id and client\_secret) in a way, that the user has no access to it (e.g., a server hosted web application).

+- *credentialed client* - a clients which has credentials, but their identity has been not been confirmed by the Authorization Server.

 -  *public client* - a client where the user (in principle) has access to the client code and client data in principle.
-Public clients cannot store client authentication data in a confidential way (e.g., typically single page web applications, native mobile apps on a device, if no additional features are implemented to make the client authentication data unavailable for the user).
+Public clients cannot store client authentication data in a confidential way (e.g., single page web applications, native mobile apps on a device, if no additional features are implemented to make the client authentication data unavailable for the user).

 Note:

-- Please note, that the public client classification does not automatically mean the client is unsecure.
+- The public client classification does not automatically mean the client is unsecure.
 Public clients typically are under the full control of the user (e.g., a native app on the users device) and secured againts malicious attacks.
 Public clients just cannot hide authentication data from the user rendering client authentication useless.

 ### 34.4.2 Use Cases

+#### 34.4.2.1 Authorization

 A healthcare professional uses a server hosted web application to access a patients electronic health record (EHR) using RESTful transactions.
 The web application has been registered beforehand at the Authorization Server with client ID and client authentication method (e.g. client secret) by a system administrator.
 When accessing a view on the EHR, the browser is redirected to the EHR Authorization Server.
 The Authorization Server authenticates the healthcare professional either by presenting the views to enter the authentication factors (e.g. username, password and 2nd factor) or by redirecting to an Identity Provider (IdP).
 This step may be omitted, if the browser already has an authenticated session (e.g. session cookie).
 After user authentication, the Authorization Server performs the necessary steps to authorize the web application access to the EHR data, either by contract or by explicit consent given by the healthcare professional.
 When authorized, the web application retrieves an access token which authorizes it to request and retrieve the EHR data from the Resource Server(s) on behalf of the healthcare professional.

 A healthcare professional uses a single page web application to access a patients electronic health record (EHR) using RESTful transactions.
 At initial startup the app registers with the Authorization Server using a dynamic client registration protocol.
 When accessing a view on the EHR, the steps follow the same steps as in the web application use case above.

 A clinical monitor managed by the hospital system administrators access a patients EHR using RESTful transactions in the hospital LAN.
 At installation time, clinical monitor has been registered at the Authorization Server with client ID and client authentication method (e.g. client secret) by the system administrator and a contracts (policies) have been deposited at the Authorization Server and Resource Server(s) authoriziing access to the EHR.
-Before accessing patient EHR data, the clinical monitor requests an access token freom the Authorization Server using the OAuth 2.0 client credential grant protocol.
+Before accessing patient EHR data, the clinical monitor requests an access token freom the Authorization Server using the client credential grant type.
 The clinical monitor incorperates the access token to the RESTful transactions to access EHR data and documents stored in the EHR Resource Server(s).

 A patient uses a native app on her mobile device to access data from her electronic health record (EHR) using RESTful transactions via the internet.
 At first startup the app registers with the Authorization Server using a dynamic client registration protocol.
 When accessing a view on the EHR, the native app is redirected to the EHR Authorization Server, which authenticates the patient either by presenting the views to enter the authentication factors (e.g. username, password and 2nd factor) or by delegating to an Identity Provider (IdP).
 After user authentication, the Authorization Server performs the necessary steps to authorize the native app to access to the EHR data by explicit user consent.
 When authorized, the native app retrieves an access token which authorizes the app to request and retrieve the EHR data from the Resource Server(s) on behalf of the patient.

-#### 34.4.2.1 Delegation
+#### 34.4.2.2 Delegation

 There are multiple reasons to perform delegations.
 These cases primarily involve patient delegation choices.
 Providers rarely have the authority to delegate.
 IT staff may use delegation as part of the support for autonomous devices.